Learning Git Through Small Projects

 Git Flow Banner

 As part of my personal development, I decided to delve deeper into version control systems and chose the popular Git.
 For practical application, I selected several simple programming projects to familiarize myself with its core functionalities.

-Specifically, I implemented a few games and algorithms in C++ and Python.
+I have used Cmder (a terminal emulator for Windows) and GitHub to work with Git.
 Code versioning is absolutely essential for every programmer.
-It allows us to track each change, gives the ability to roll back in time if anything goes wrong, helps in collaboration, and acts as a backup.
-Git is the most widely used system for its flexibility and speed.
+It allows us to track each change, gives the ability to roll back in time if anything goes wrong, and acts as a professional backup.

 Cmder interface